How multi-probe voting eliminates false alerts

 The monitoring service doesn't know why the check failed.
 It just knows it did.
 So it alerts you.

-The fix is straightforward: don't rely on a single check from a single location.
-Run the same check from multiple locations at the same time, and only alert when a majority of them agree that something is wrong.
+The fix is to check from multiple locations at the same time, and only alert when a majority of probes agree that something is wrong.

 Nuremberg → timeout ✗